openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 Included below are details about both the configuration options and management tools.

 To change how the discussion experience is configured, follow these steps:

 #.
 In **Studio**, from the Content menu select **Pages & Resources**.
 #.
 Click the gear icon on the **Discussion** card shown on this page.
 #.
 From the **Configure discussion** modal, adjust any of the configuration settings as described below to fit your course needs.
 #.
 Select **Apply** to save your configuration changes.

 The discussion configuration experience is comprised of two steps: provider selection and provider configuration.
-By default, courses are created with the edX discussion experience and its default configuration, but these can be changed to fit the needs of courses easily though this configuration experience.
+By default, courses are created with the edX discussion experience and its default configuration.

-..
-TODO THIS SECTION NOT YET COMPLETE
+Other providers and configuration options can be selected to fit the needs of courses.

+**Step 1: Provider Selection**

+In this step, educators can select to use the default edX discussion experience or LTI based integrations with other providers.
+Below the grid of available providers is a table summarizing the features each integration provides.

+**Step 2: Configuration Options**

+Each provider supports its own set of features depending on the discussion features they support.
+The edX discussion application has various settings and controls that are described below.
+All integrations use LTI 1.1 configuration, and may additionally support platform settings from the list below.
+Any special instructions or details specific to a given provider are described in this step as well.

+**Anonymous Posting**

+If this setting is enabled, learners can create posts that are anonymous to all users.

+**Allow Anonymous Discussion Posts to Peers**

+When enabled learners will be able to post anonymously to other peers but all posts will be visible to course staff.

+**General Discussion Topics**

+It is possible to include general topics not associated with the course content structure.
+All courses have an initial general topic by default to start that can be renamed.

+**Discussion Blackout Dates**

+Course teams can specify one or multiple times during which the discussion forums are not available for new content additions.
+This can be helpful during exam periods or other course time periods.

 .. _Wiki Configuration: